RedReign/Roll20-Dark-Theme/README.md

 Dark theme for Roll20.
 Fully compatible with the base editor as well as the 5e Shaped and OGL sheets.
 Also compatible with the Roll20 Enhancement Suite extension!

+## Installation:
+- Install the [Tampermonkey](https://tampermonkey.net/) extension on your browser.

+  (Greasemonkey and other userscript extensions may work, but are not currently supported.)
+-

+- Enjoy!

 ## Acknowledgements
 **Thanks to:**